-This SUGAR COOKIE RECIPE does not need chilling, holds its shape, and doesn’t spread, perfect for any shape cookie cutter.
+This SUGAR COOKIE RECIPE comes together in just minutes, does not need chilling, holds its shape, and doesn’t spread, perfect for any shape cookie cutter.
 It rolls out easily, can be baked days ahead and cookies can even be frozen before icing.

 These cookies are great all year long, you don’t have to wait until December to make Christmas Cookies with this recipe, but it’s also a perfect time for them too!